DaemonSnake/macropp/README.md

-# postfix, a Unix/GNU command-line macro-system
+# macro++, a Unix/GNU command-line macro-system
-When feeding postfix some text it will look for the following motif :</br>
+When feeding macro++ some text it will look for the following motif :</br>
 ```c
 [@COMMAND_NAME ARG_0 @, ARG_1 @, ... @]
 ```